 Welcome to OzarksGardens.com, a website about gardeners, gardening, and nature in the Ozarks region of the United States, especially in the towns and countryside around Springfield, Missouri.

-Our goal?
-Simply to share gardening news, tips, wit, and wisdom, and help everyone in the Ozarks and similar climates find the best plants for our gardens.
+Our purpose?
+To share gardening news, tips, wit, and wisdom, and help everyone in the Ozarks and similar climates find the best plants for our gardens.

 QUESTION: What's the best way to use this website?

 It's easy.
 OzarksGardens.com has three simple goals:

 1) The first goal--to help folks find plants for their gardens that really thrive in the Ozarks and to provide some tips on how to grow them.
 Every plant that appears here does beautifully in our region and all similar climates.

 2) to give a richer, broader, clearer picture of gardening in our region;